Department of Environmental Quality1410 N Hilton

 Specialty Minimum Qualifications (required for this position):

-EXAMINATION: Checklist/Narrative.
+Exam: Checklist/Narrative.
 You will receive a score based on your answers.
 You must receive a minimum rating of 70 to pass this examination.
-Notification of your test results will be available online when the review process is complete.
-HOW TO APPLY:
+Exam results are available online when the review process is complete.

 The Department of Environmental Quality may conduct verification of the information provided in your application, including validation of drivers' license status, education, employment, and criminal history.
 Omission and/or falsification of information provided in your application will result in your removal from consideration for employment, appointment, or promotion.